Helping Foreign Nationals Protect Their Legacy

 We also rely heavily on the agent’s foreign national statement document, attesting that all business was conducted in the U.S. while the proposed insured was physically present.
 Our examiners are also required to validate identification and presence when processing medical requirements.
 Together, these elements will usually be enough to confirm a proposed insured was in the country at the correct time(s).

 So far we’ve talked about individuals with current U.S. visas.
-The reasons behind why one may, or may not, be able to produce a current visa vary: some may have overstayed their visa or EAC when it expired; others could have simply arrived here (often innocently, as children) without a visa.
+The reasons why one may, or may not, be able to produce a current visa vary: some may have overstayed their visa or EAC when it expired; others could have simply arrived here (often innocently, as children) without a visa.

 It’s an important niche that can serve a vital purpose for hard-working, tax-paying individuals who can’t provide evidence of current immigration status.
 It can be especially useful if you’re prospecting a large family or business that may have a few individuals who may lack current visas.
 For example, individuals who can demonstrate long-standing residency and regular tax status with an ITIN and a tax transcript may be eligible for coverage.